yellowFloppyDrive/cookbook/README.md

 ### TODO

-- Convert recommendations to leaderboards.
 - yellowfloppydrive.com homepage.
+(DONE)
+- Move all the stuff from the cookbook repository to the homepage.
+- Update Twitch links in the about section.
 - (ON HOLD) Todo CLI - Zig - https://github.com/yellowFloppyDrive/todo-cli-zig
 - OpenGL integration (Render a dot) - Zig
 - (ON HOLD) Snake clone.